 - improving housing affordability;

 - creating a world-leading regulatory structure.

 Canada is expected to receive 400,000 immigrants, 80,000 to BC, including refugees from Ukraine this year.
-We need housing, and we need it fast.
 Canada had the lowest number of housing units in relation to population out of the G7.
 There was a deficit of 25,000 listings.
 There have been talks of creating a permanent housing round-table, bringing together all housing market stakeholders; Federal, Provincial, and Municipal to formally tackle these issues.

 Buyers are most often sellers first.
 The current sentiment is one of hesitation: “if I sell now, where am I going to go?”
-A dilemma we see in high volumes, though not every buyer is making a lifestyle change, or has the constraint of time or financing.
+A dilemma we see in high volume, though not every buyer is making a lifestyle change, or has the constraint of time or financing.
 The proposal is meant to take frenzy and panic out of the offer situation.
 The impetus to make hasty decisions.
-I say the aforementioned responsibility lies with those who work directly with buyers and sellers.
-The agents.
-Not some abstract policy.
+Though, the aforementioned responsibility often lies with those who work directly with buyers and sellers—the agents that look after their best interests.